 Also of note is that researcher in England may have found another connection between Osteopenia arthritis and/or Osteoporosis.

 It has long been known that the trace element boron is necessary for good bone building. in 1963 researchers found that in those areas where there was a low intake of boron, there was a 20 - 70% incident of arthritis in the population but where the intake was 10mg, the incidence was less than 10%!!

 More recently researchers found that the trace mineral boron relieved the pain of Osteoarthritis!

 If you have arthritis, you may want to read more about Osteopenia Arthritis Osteoporosis and bone building

-In any case all of us with bone thinning will want to be sure that any calcium supplements we take include the recommendeddosage of boron.
+In any case all of us with bone thinning want to be sure that any calcium supplements we take include the recommended dosage of boron.

-To read more about two calcium supplements that include ALL the trace minerals necessary for good bone growth,go to:
+Here are two calcium supplements that include ALL the trace minerals necessary for good bone growth: Click on:

 Advacal, the supplement backed by years of scientific research Be sure to choose the Ultra form since this has the recommended trace minerals etc.

-To read more about the causes of Osteopenia and Osteoporosis go to Causes of Osteopenia
+To read about others causes of Osteopenia and Osteoporosis go to Causes of Osteopenia